frictionlessdata/datapackage/patterns/README.md

 ### Overview

-La structure des tabular dataset est simple : un ensemble de Fields regroupé dans un tableau.
+The structure of tabular datasets is simple: a set of Fields grouped in a table.

-Pourtant, les données présentes sont souvent complexes et traduisent une interdépendance entre les Fields (voir explications dans l'Internet-Draft [NTV tabular format (NTV-TAB)](https://www.ietf.org/archive/id/draft-thomy-ntv-tab-00.html#section-2)).
+However, the data present is often complex and reflects an interdependence between Fields (see explanations in the Internet-Draft [NTV tabular format (NTV-TAB)](https://www.ietf.org/archive/id/draft-thomy-ntv-tab-00.html#section-2)).

-Prenons l'exemple du dataset suivant:
+Let's take the example of the following dataset:

 | country | region         | code  | population |
 |---------|----------------|-------|------------|